DillonSteyl/SCIE1000/Week 10/menu_1.md

 # While Loop Menus

-So far in SCIE1000, most while loops you have written have a counter (usually `i`), that starts counting at 0 or 1, and finishes at some number `n`.
+So far in SCIE1000, most while loops you have written have a counter (usually `i`), that starts counting at 0 or 1, and finishes once `i` reaches some number `n`.

 This isn't the only way to use while loops.
 There are two exercises for while loops in week 4 that use a different structure, titled 'Loops of Unknown Length'.
 For the following exercises we will be extending that concept.